koalba/PythonCourse/README.md

 # PythonCourse
 Well...
-I'm taking a Python course, and I'm going to document a bit mu Journey.
+I'm taking a Python course, and I'm going to document a bit my journey.
 At first I'll probably write less ( because easy ) but who knows if I end up writing more!
-For now, just the course little exercises.
+For now, just an explanation of the course little exercises I've been doing, you can see all of them in this repository. <br />
+Lots of love!

 ## Course Progress:
 <details>